MaitreyaL0v3/LLM-Taxonomy/README.md

 ## The 5 Core Metrics

 The benchmark is composed of five novel metrics.
-For each metric, a *lower score is better*, indicating more efficiency, stability, or structure.
+For each metric, a lower score indicates more efficiency, stability, or structure.
 For visualization on the radar chart, the scores are inverted and normalized, so a larger area is better.

 | Metric | Measures | Interpretation (Low Score) | Interpretation (High Score) | Analogy |
 | :--- | :--- | :--- | :--- | :--- |